JuliaArrays/StaticArrayInterface.jl/README.md

 which encode all of the information at the type level, which in turn forces the computation to occur at compile time.

+## Is This Library About StaticArrays?

+No, not necessarily.
+StaticArrays.jl is one library about array types which have static compile time information.
+However, there are many other array types with static compile time information.
+The purpose of this library is to be able to write code generic to all of those libraries which also keep this property of enforcing the computation is at compile time by using the type space.

 ## Warning: Compile Times

 Because this library enforces things be done at compile time by encoding everything